 Once you know your patient retention rate, ask patients that left why they left and what you could have done differently to satisfy them.

-From there, make some changes in your doctors practice and then try to win them back using this essential marketing strategy.
+From there, make some changes in your practice and then try to win them back.

 However, your biggest opportunity will likely lie in retaining current patients.
 Ask them questions like:

 - How easy is it to communicate with our clinic?

 - Do you feel that the staff cares for you?